tttp/dxid/README.md

 ## License and credit

-We started with base64url, that made the ids a bit smaller but created a lot of swearwords, so we switched to base32 but instead of using [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648) using the Croford alphabet, that generates less swear words.
-Croford suggests to use a simplier mod 37 digits, but:
+We started with base64url, that made the ids a bit smaller but created a lot of swearwords, so we switched to base32 but instead of using [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648) we used an alphabet without any voyel to avoid generating swear words.
+Croford suggests to use a mod 37 for checksum, but:
 - luhn is better at catching permutations
 - it makes sense to use a prime number if the keys are not uniformly distributed, but it isn't our case, and it isn't a useful propery in the first place